 Building considerations and resources

-Amendments to the Building Interim Regulations 2017 ensure that specific bushfire safety measures continue to be applied to dwellings being rebuilt and located in a Bushfire Management Overlay.
-These amendments ensure that the building permit process requires the provision of dedicated on-site water supply for fire fighting purposes, and access for emergency vehicles.
+Building regulations and construction requirements continue to be applied to dwellings being rebuilt in a Bushfire Management Overlay.
+These ensure that the building permit process provides for measures including dedicated on-site water supply for fire-fighting purposes, and all-weather access for emergency vehicles.

-Information about rebuilding in areas affected by bushfire is available from the Victorian Building Authority website or phoning the Bushfire Building Advice line on 1300 360 320.
+Information about rebuilding in areas affected by bushfire is available from the Victorian Building Authority.

 The department will assist the councils with GIS mapping information and other planning and building support as required and streamline and facilitate access to agencies such as the Victorian Building Authority and the Victorian Planning Authority.